dky/docker-vault/README.md

 This repo contains my notes and a complete playground environment to mess around with Hashicorp Vault.

-To use the CLI export
+To use the CLI export the following environment variables.
+If the Vault container is hosted on a remote host set this to a remote IP address.

 ```
 export VAULT_ADDR=http://127.0.0.1:8200